the-guild-org/the-guild-docs/README.md

 The MDX implementation we use has a single inconvenience/tradeoff, which is that it's **NOT** possible to use imports inside the MDX files.
 [Here you can read](https://github.com/hashicorp/next-mdx-remote#import--export) a short description of the reason why this happens.

-But you can define _Custom Components_ to be used inside the MDX in the **app.tsx** file, using the helper "ExtendComponents" function:
+But you can define _Custom Components_ to be used inside the MDX in the **app.tsx** file, using the included helper "ExtendComponents" function:

+> Already added in the default `_app.tsx` file

 ```ts
 import { ExtendComponents } from 'guild-docs';